adam2am/opencode-workflows/README.md

 **New capabilities:**
 - Rules for silent constraint injection
-- Unified architecture for future features
+- Crew for custom agent definitions
-- Better organized codebase
+- Unified architecture

 ---